 Guidelines for urgent referral for retinoblastoma

-The GP should refer your child to a specialist if the pupil of the eye looks white instead of black - this is sometimes noticed on photos when a flash is used.
+The GP should refer your child to a specialist if the pupil of the eye looks white instead of black.
+This is sometimes noticed on photos when there is a flash.

-If a specialist suspects your child has retinoblastoma, they will refer your child to one of the two specialist centres in the UK for retinoblastoma.
+If a specialist thinks your child has retinoblastoma, they will refer your child to a centre.
+There are two specialist centres in the UK for retinoblastoma.
 They are the Royal London Hospital and Birmingham Children's Hospital.
-According to the NICE guidelines you should get an appointment within 2 weeks for an urgent referral.
+You should get an appointment within 2 weeks for an urgent referral.

 If you're still worried